wso2/docs-is/en/docs/references/usernames-in-identity-server.md

 # Usernames in Identity Server

 Selecting a good username is important as it is a prime link to your identity.
-Hence, please make sure to adhere to the following best practices when creating usernames.
+Hence, make sure to adhere to the following best practices when creating usernames.

 ## Best Practices for Username Creation